josiasdelbois/VirtualBox_Domain_Controller_Lab/README.md

 12. Continue → **Install**.
 13. The server will restart.

-📸 Image placement: Screenshot of DHCP scope configuration

-✅ Step 6: Windows 10 Client Setup
-- Install Windows 10 VM.
-- Configure network adapter to Internal Network.
-- Set to obtain IP automatically → verify it gets DHCP lease.
-- Join domain: lab.local using domain admin credentials.

-📸 Image placement: Screenshot of client machine showing DHCP IP lease.
-📸 Image placement: Screenshot of domain join confirmation.

-✅ Step 7: Installing RAS/NAT on the Domain Controller
+✅ Step 6: Installing RAS/NAT on the Domain Controller
 1. Open **Add roles and features**.
 2. Continue → select your server.
 3. On **Server roles**, select **Remote Access**, then **Next**.